Qiang-Zou/BRT/DATASET.md

 TMCAD v2 can be directly used for a wide range of 3D geometric learning tasks:

-- 🧭 **3D Classification** — Train networks like PointNet, DGCNN, Point Transformer
+- **3D Classification** — Train networks like PointNet, DGCNN, Point Transformer
-- 🔍 **Shape Retrieval** — Evaluate similarity-based methods on mechanical components
+- **Shape Retrieval** — Evaluate similarity-based methods on mechanical components
-- 🧩 **Few-shot / Meta-learning** — Build n-way k-shot episodic datasets
-- 🧠 **Representation Learning** — Pre-train or fine-tune on CAD-level geometry
-- ⚙️ **Cross-modal Tasks** — Combine with textual or image data for multi-modal learning
+- **Cross-modal Tasks** — Combine with textual or image data for multi-modal learning
+- ...

 ## License